 Dr. Ryan Jackson William S. Perper Director of Music & Fine Arts Ministries

-Recognized for his "mature musicality, technical poise, and registrational sensitivity" (RCCO Bulletin), Ryan has performed concerts throughout Canada and the U.S. A graduate of the University of Toronto, he holds the master of music degree in organ performance from Yale University, where he studied with Thomas Murray.
-In 2013 he earned the doctor of musical arts degree from The Juilliard School, where he received the C.V.
-Starr Fellowship.
+A graduate of the University of Toronto, Ryan also holds a master of music degree in organ performance from Yale University, and a doctor of musical arts from The Juilliard School.

 Amanda Hambrick Ashcraft Director of Outreach Ministries

 In 2006, my Southern roots (Kentucky and Alabama, y’all) loosened their grip and let me dabble in urban ministry at a scrappy NGO in Hell’s Kitchen.
 This internship, just before my final year at Baptist Theological Seminary in Richmond, Virginia, made it clear to me that New York City would be my new home.
 I grew up participating in mission trips and community outreach with the Cooperative Baptist Fellowship, where I took to heart that we are all created in the image of God.
 The diversity, injustices and extremes of wealth and poverty that are so readily apparent in this city continually challenge and enrich my understanding of “all.”
 I am passionate about leading outreach efforts that demonstrate God’s love and desire for equality for every one of us.